Alexander Hamilton: Return to New York

 Hamilton resigned from Congress in 1783.
 When the British left New York in 1783, he practiced there in partnership with Richard Harison.
 He specialized in defending Tories and British subjects, as in Rutgers v.
 Waddington, in which he defeated a claim for damages done to a brewery by the Englishmen who held it during the military occupation of New York.
 He pleaded for the mayor's court to interpret state law consistent with the 1783 Treaty of Paris, which had ended the Revolutionary War.
 In 1784, Hamilton founded the Bank of New York.

 Long dissatisfied with the Articles of Confederation as too weak to be effective, Hamilton played a major leadership role at the 1786 Annapolis Convention.
 He drafted its resolution for a constitutional convention, and in doing so brought one step closer to reality his longtime desire to have a more effectual, more financially self-sufficient federal government.

 As a member of the legislature of New York, Hamilton argued forcefully and at length in favor of a bill to recognize the sovereignty of the State of Vermont, against numerous objections to its constitutionality and policy.
 Consideration of the bill was deferred to a later date.
 From 1787 to 1789, Hamilton exchanged letters with Nathaniel Chipman, a lawyer representing Vermont.
 After the Constitution of the United States went into effect, Hamilton said, "One of the first subjects of deliberation with the new Congress will be the independence of Kentucky, for which the southern states will be anxious.
 The northern will be glad to send a counterpoise in Vermont."
 Vermont was admitted to the Union in 1791.

 In 1788, he was awarded a Master of Arts degree from his alma mater, the former King's College, now reconstituted as Columbia College.
-It was during this post-war period that Hamilton served on the college's board of trustees, playing a part in the reopening the college and placing it on firm financial footing.
+It was during this post-war period that Hamilton served on the college's board of trustees, playing a part in the reopening of the college and placing it on firm financial footing.